scijava/scijava/docs/ops/doc/examples/scyjava.rst

 =======================

 This example demonstrates how to use SciJava Ops with Python.
 Using SciJava Ops framework with Python depends on ``scyjava`` to provide robust
 Java code access and ``imglyb`` to bridge the ImgLib2 and NumPy data structures.
-The Python script in this example downloads a `3D 3T3 cell`_ nucleus dataset (with shape: ``37, 300, 300``), performes image processing with to improve the nucleus signal, segments the nucleus and measures the 3D volume of the nucleus by creating a mesh.
+The Python script in this example downloads a 3T3 nucleus dataset (with shape: ``37, 300, 300``), performs image processing with to improve the nucleus signal, segments the nucleus and measures the 3D volume of the nucleus by creating a mesh.
 Finally the input image, processed image and the segmented label images are displayed in
 ``matplotlib``, and the volume (μm\ :sup:`3`) is printed to the console.

+You can download the 3D 3T3 cell dataset here:

+.. admonition:: Download
+   :class: note

+   `3t3_nucleus.tif`_

 .. figure:: https://media.scijava.org/scijava-ops/1.0.0/scyjava_example_1.png